Key Takeaways at a Glance

 Exclusions (Ausschluesse)

 Which damages are explicitly not covered?
-Some policies exclude marten bite damage or certain natural events.
+Some policies exclude marten bite follow-up damage or certain weather events.

 Contract Duration (Vertragslaufzeit)